internet-computer-protocol/evm-rpc-canister/README.md

 **Ethereum RPC** is an Internet Computer canister smart contract for communicating with [Ethereum](https://ethereum.org/en/) and other [EVM blockchains](https://chainlist.org/) using an [on-chain API](./API.md).

-This canister facilitates API requests to Ethereum  services such as [Infura](https://www.infura.io/), [Gateway.fm](https://gateway.fm/), or [CloudFlare](https://www.cloudflare.com/en-gb/web3/) using [HTTPS outcalls](https://internetcomputer.org/docs/current/developer-docs/integrations/http_requests/), enabling functionality similar to traditional Ethereum dApps, including querying Ethereum smart contract states and submitting raw transactions.
+This canister facilitates API requests to JSON-RPC  services such as [Infura](https://www.infura.io/), [Gateway.fm](https://gateway.fm/), or [CloudFlare](https://www.cloudflare.com/en-gb/web3/) using [HTTPS outcalls](https://internetcomputer.org/docs/current/developer-docs/integrations/http_requests/).
+This enables functionality similar to traditional Ethereum dApps, including querying Ethereum smart contract states and submitting raw transactions.

 Beyond the Ethereum blockchain, this canister also supports Polygon, Avalanche, and other popular EVM networks.
 Check out [this webpage](https://chainlist.org/) for a list of all supported networks and RPC providers.